 Summer officially arrives this month, along with the end of school.
-There is a lot to look forward to!
 But how to enjoy this lovely month without breaking the bank?
-We’ve put together 20 ways below.
+We’ve put together 30 ways below.
+Get ready to celebrate summer fun!

 Get festive.
-The Latino Cultural Festival is taking place on Sunday, June 5, with free admission and free parking.
+The Latino Cultural Festival is taking place on Sunday, June 4, with free admission and free parking at the home of the Hillsboro Hops, the Ron Tonkin Field.

 Enjoy a night-time parade.
-The Starlight Parade has marching bands, floats, glow-in-the-dark umbrellas and more—all while highlighting Portland’s diverse community groups.
-Plus come on—a parade at night?
+The Starlight Parade has marching bands, floats, glow-in-the-dark umbrellas and more — all while highlighting Portland’s diverse community groups.
+Plus come on — a parade at night?
 How cool is that?
-This year’s parade takes place on June 4.
+This year’s parade takes place on Saturday, June 3 from 8-10 pm.

 Celebrate diversity and strengthen community.
-Catch the Good in the Hood festival at King School Park on June 21-23.
-There will be music, multicultural food, kids’ activities, and a parade.
+Catch the annual Good in the Hood festival at King School Park on June 24-25.
+There will be live music, multicultural food, kids’ activities, and a parade.

 Go by bike.
-Join Sunday Parkways on June 26 or one of Pedalpalooza’s family-friendly rides.
-There’s also a free bike maintenance workshop at Beaverton Library on June 30.
-And don’t miss Slide Ride with Olive and Dingo (donations accepted) for the youngest cyclists!
+Join Sunday Parkways on June 25 in the Cully-area neighborhoods or one of Pedalpalooza’s family-friendly rides.
+And don’t miss Slide Ride with Olive and Dingo on June 26 (donations accepted) for the youngest cyclists!

 Join a Farm Walk.
-Farmer Kat will be hosting a free farm walk at Topaz Farm, every Tuesday.
+Farmer Kat will be hosting a free farm walk at Topaz Farm, on June 14.

 Hit the market.
 Love Buy Nothing?
 Don’t miss the Really, Really Free Market, where everything’s — you guessed it — totally free.
 Also enjoy visiting your local farmers market to taste your way through the delicious vendor offerings or listen to live performers.
 Portland Flea is another fun market to browse!